Innovative sushi and sashimi in Kensington

 Less exciting are the Yasai maki of asparagus tempura and mixed vegetables with tomato sauce, and the more traditional tuna maki.
 Thinly sliced Wagyu beef loin carpaccio with wasabi dressing is lightly seared and provides a certain visceral pleasure in consuming the tender pink flesh.

 Dessert is a shared ball of white sesame ice cream which comes with a mini fruit salad, and is enjoyable but not the belle of this particular ball.
-Glossy cocktails are delicious; both the cosmopolitan and mojito are sake based – a yummy twist on old favourites.
 Service is highly attentive, average price per person is £65.